Northwest Indiana Community Action Corporation assistance programs.

 A house can be rented in the NWICA service area, but the residence must meet the requirements of the program.
 The voucher can often be used to pay the rent in the current residence, providing the landlord is willing to participate.
 The main goal of the program is to help families to become self-sufficient, therefore those eligible can also apply for the Family Self-sufficiency program.

 The Northwest Indiana Community Action is the lead organization along with the non-profit Northwest Indiana Asset Building Campaign.
 This is a community based project with the aim of providing financial awareness and education to residents.
-It also offers them the preparation of taxes and asset building for taxpayers in the Lake County area who need advice and counseling.
+It also offers them the preparation of taxes, help for eliminating loans and asset building for taxpayers in the Lake County area who need advice and counseling.
 NWI ABC is made up of a committed group of community leaders from Gary Indiana whose aim is to make improvements to the counties based around certain principles, which include the following.

 The NWICA Family Development Specialists and counselors work alongside clients seeking help towards setting goals and becoming self-sufficient.